 Flickr, a Yahoo-owned service that continues to evolve in myriad ways, gives you storage for 1,000 photos and videos, with some caveats.

 For starters, each individual video can be up to one gigabyte in size.
 Because video playback on Flickr is constrained to the first three minutes, you might want to consider editing longer videos into 3-minute sections before uploading to Flickr.

 Each individual photo can be up to 200 MB and images can be no more than 31.25 times wider than they are tall.
 Flickr accepts most image formats, including JPEG, non-animated GIFs and PNG.
 Non-supported formats will be automatically converted to JPEG after uploading.

 The original, completely uncompressed version of your content is always saved to Flickr.
-Should you manage to fill up your free 1TB storage, which is highly unlikely, Yahoo will sell you its latest offering, called Doublr, which gives your the option to upgrade up to a whopping two terabytes of storage for $499 a year.
+Should you manage to fill up your free storage, which is highly unlikely, you can subscribe to Flickr Pro which gives you unlimited storage for just over $4 per month billed annually or $5.99 per month.

-Using Spotlight on iOS 9, you can search for albums, groups or recently-viewed photos on Flickr without opening the app.
+Using Spotlight, you can search for albums, groups or recently-viewed photos on Flickr without opening the app.

 Flickr is also available on your Apple TV.

 To get started, search for “Flickr” in the App Store on your Apple TV.
 Then open the app, select Your Flickr at the top and connect your Flickr account.